anuj0405/Python_Algorithms/README.md

 # Python_Algorithms
-This repositry contains most of the algorithm in python language
+This repositry contains most of the algorithm I know in python language